vfeskov/blog/source/_posts/Create-React-App-with-SSR-and-Service-Worker.md

   - CRA with SSR series
 ---

-CRA service worker caches everything and will only update the cache when you deploy another version.
-This breaks SSR and in this post I'm going to fix it.
+CRA service worker caches `index.html` and serves the cache instead of requesting it from the server.
+It breaks server side rendering and in this post I'm going to fix it.

 <!-- more -->